Frequently Asked Questions about Greenline

 Can an electric van be used as base vehicle?

 We are of course happy to build on a base vehicle whatever its power source!
-At the time of writing we are still waiting for fully electric versions of the Trafic and Transit Custom, although they are on the horizon.
+There are fully electric versions of the Trafic and Transit Custom, although they are on the horizon.
 The main question is over the potential range of these vehicles, would a van with a range of 150 miles be suitable as a camper?
 There is also the question of by how much the increased weight of the batteries would reduce the payload of the converted vehicle.
 Are campsites upgrading their electricity supplies to allow vehicle charging?
-It should also be noted that at present, fully electric versions of the larger Renault Master and Ford Transit cost almost twice as much as the diesel powered equivalent!
-Although vans fuelled solely by diesel cannot be sold in Britain after 2030, there is no suggestion that diesel itself will disappear on or shortly after this date.
-Hybrid vehicles can be sold until 2035 and diesel lorries until 2040, It is generally accepted that vehicles have a life of up to 15 years which will maintain a demand for fossil fuels and looking much further ahead there will still be an increasingly large classic vehicle sector that will require fuel.
+Although vans fuelled solely by diesel cannot be sold in Britain after 2035, there is no suggestion that diesel itself will disappear on or shortly after this date, diesel lorries can be sold until 2040 for example, It is generally accepted that vehicles have a life of up to 15 years which will maintain a demand for fossil fuels and looking much further ahead there will still be an increasingly large classic vehicle sector that will require fuel.

 Although it may seem a contradictory position for company called Greenline to hold, at the present time we can't see there is a realistic alternative to a diesel van and therefore recommend this in the knowledge that diesel will be readily available beyond the expected 20 year life of the average campervan.
-We feel unable to recommend current electric van solutions which are developed primarily for short journeys to address the immediate problem of urban pollution and not for the longer ranges required for leisure vehicles.
+Although the situation is improving with sucessive new models, we feel unable to recommend current electric van solutions which are developed primarily for short journeys to address the immediate problem of urban pollution and not for the longer ranges required for leisure vehicles.
 We have very great concerns over the decommissioning of lithium batteries which does not seem to be being addressed.
 Currently we would recommend a diesel van (assuming a relatively low annual mileage and that its use would mostly be outside of urban areas), at least until the time there is a breakthrough in EV technology or perhaps Hydrogen powered vehicles are developed.

 What's Green about Greenline?